pavan98765/ChillFlix/README.md

 ## Usage

-After running the server, visit `http://localhost:8000` in your browser to start exploring ChillFlix.
+After running the server, visit `http://localhost:8000` in your browser to enjoy ChillFlix.

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.